kztk-m/pai/README.md

  `PaI`: A System for Grammar-based Program Inversion
 =======================================================

-What is this?
+What is This?
 -------------

-This is an implementation of the paper
-"Grammar-based Approach to Invertible Programs" written by Kazutaka Matsuda et al.
+This is an implementation of the paper "A Grammar-based Approach to Invertible Programs" written by Kazutaka Matsuda et al.

-The program takes a input program written in a original programming language, and produces a Haskell code of its inverse.
+The program takes an input program written in a first-order functional programming language, and produces a Haskell code of its inverse.

     $ cat examples/snoc.txt
     snoc(Nil,y)       = Cons(y,Nil)